Safety

 1) Please ensure that you are physically fit to undertake any form of exertion.
 Should you feel unwell or be injured, it is better to miss a week’s run and give yourself time to recover than risk making your condition worse.
 Always seek medical advice prior to starting or restarting running if you have been on any form of medication or suffered an injury.

 4) Always carry some form of identification – a simple pet name barrel is a simple solution to this and can be picked up easily from any pet store.
+The parkrun shop sells silicone wristbands and plastic shoe tags with personal contact and medical information.
+You can also set up ICE (in case of emergency) information on your mobile phone home screen.

 YOUR RUN:

-4) Choose a group that suits your running ability rather than any targets you may have set yourself.
-The club arranges regular “move-up Tuesdays” to enable runners to try a quicker group when they feel they are ready.
-When attending for the first time, it is advisable to run with a group that runs at a slower pace that what you believe to be your ideal level, until you are familiar with the Club and the way it operates.
+5) PWR offers the opportunity to run in a group.
+Book your place on the club online booking sheet after 7.00pm on the Sunday before the run.
+Choose a group that suits your running ability rather than any targets you may have set yourself.
+The club arranges regular “moveup Tuesdays” to enable runners to try a quicker group when they feel they are ready.
+When attending for the first time, it is advisable to run with a group that runs at a slower pace than what you believe to be your ideal level, until you are familiar with the Club and the way it operates.

-5) PWR offers the opportunity to run in a group and group leaders will ensure that, when running with us, no one is left to run on their own and no individual or small group gets lost.
-Please do not overtake your group leader unless told to do so.
+6) Group leaders have been briefed to ensure that, when running with us, no one is left to run on their own and no individual or small group gets lost.
+Leaders should carry out a Roll Call from the booking sheet to verify the number of runners within their group before leaving Willet Rec.
+Please do not overtake your group leader unless told that you may do so.
 It is important that runners do not run off from their group or leave individuals behind.
-Group leaders have been instructed to ensure that each group runs at the pace of the slowest runner and no runners try to increase that pace through “running ahead” or placing pressure on any other runner.
+Each group runs at the pace of the slowest runner and no runners should try to increase that pace through “running ahead” or placing pressure on any other runner.

 End of your run:

-12) After running, stretch – the easiest way to avoid injury is to stretch after your run and the best way to do this is as a group!
+15) After running, stretch – the easiest way to avoid injury is to stretch after your run and the best way to do this is as a group!

 FOR GROUP LEADERS